 My time in each region was planned by the local tourist boards, which meant I truly got the local knowledge and gained exposure to the most outstanding selections of beauty.
 Great news: I now have the most epic itinerary to share with you.

-The roadtrip I’m about to share with you is hands down one of my favourite ever adventures.
+The Vorarlberg road trip I’m about to share with you is, hands down, one of my favourite ever adventures.

 Each region totally had its own unique magic and there was not one day that I loved significantly over another.
 The incredible cheese and mountain views were pretty consistent throughout!

-Here’s a little overview of my itinerary, hotel to hotel, with all of my favourite finds and tips marked too:
+Here’s a little overview of my itinerary, hotel to hotel, with all my favourite finds marked too:

 Let’s break it down…